kzxuan/pytorch-dnnnlp/readme.md

 ### History

 **version 1.1**
-  * Add `CRFLayer`: packaging CRF for both training and testing
+  * Add `CRFLayer`: packaging CRF for both training and testing.
-  * Add `RNNCRFModel`: a integrated RNN-CRF sequence labeling model
+  * Add `RNNCRFModel`: a integrated RNN-CRF sequence labeling model.
   * Add `SequenceLabeling`: a sequence labeling execution module that inherits from Classify.
+  * Fix errors in judging whether a tensor is None.

 **version 1.0**
   * Rename project `dnn` to `dnnnlp`.